mikalv/teensy-hsm/README.md

 # teensy-hsm
 A Teensyduino based Yubikey HSM emulator.
-This code in under heavy development, some function may not working properly
+This code in under heavy development, some function may not working properly.
+TeensyHSM is inspired by [YubiHSM Manual](https://www.yubico.com/wp-content/uploads/2015/04/YubiHSM-Manual_1_5_0.pdf) and [python-pyhsm](https://github.com/Yubico/python-pyhsm)

+## Disclaimer
+Please read this carefully
+- TeensyHSM **is not** intended to replace YubiHSM
+- TeensyHSM **is not** FIPS 140-2 certified
+- TeensyHSM entropy source is based on sampled ADC noise  while YubiHSM uses PN-junction avalance noise based entropy source.
+If you need security **please use** YubiHSM instead
+- TeensyHSM **is not** temper resistant and **vulnerable** to side channel attack (DPA, EMF emission pickup)
+- Use at your own risk

 ## Implemented Commands
 - Get System Information